Terms & Conditions

 • Air-conditioning

-South Moon is equipped to provide 24h air-conditioning in cabins or the salon.
-During the day and during tank filling time it is normally restricted to either cabins or salon.
-But please note that efficiency may vary at times; there might be unexpected conditions, which can restrict power availability, so we cannot guarantee cooling around the clock.
-However, under normal circumstances full air-conditioning can be supplied during the whole trip.
+South Moon 2 is equipped to provide 24h air-conditioning in cabins or the salon.
+During the day and during tank filling time the AC is normally restricted to either cabins or salon.
+Please note, however, that efficiency can fluctuate at times; there may be unexpected circumstances that limit the availability of power, so we cannot guarantee that the air conditioning will work around the clock.
+However, under normal circumstances, full air conditioning can be guaranteed throughout the journey.

 • Linen service: